James Hicks

 Welcome!

-I hold a Ph.D. in Jurisprudence and Social Policy, a J.D. from Berkeley Law, and a B.A. in Political Science from Reed College.
+I am trained as a lawyer and social scientist, and I teach classes in intellectual property, law and economics, and empirical legal studies.
+I hold a Ph.D. in Jurisprudence and Social Policy and a J.D. from UC Berkeley and a B.A. in Political Science from Reed College.

 Research